-- Internal stakeholders: Functions such as Risk, Legal, Compliance and Audit may place overly restrictive constraints on technology development efforts due to perceived risks and concerns on areas such as information security and cybersecurity risk; and - 11 Net losses: Estimating the Global Cost of Cybercrime, CSIS (https://www.csis.org/events/2014-mcafee-report-global-cost-cybercrime) - 12 Net losses: Estimating the Global Cost of Cybercrime, CSIS (https://www.csis.org/events/2014-mcafee-report-global-cost-cybercrime)

-• External authorities: Regulators may restrict how new technologies may be designed and implemented due to more circumspect approaches to innovation or shortages in technical expertise.
+- Internal stakeholders: Functions such as Risk, Legal, Compliance and Audit may place overly restrictive constraints on technology development efforts due to perceived risks and concerns in areas such as information security and cybersecurity risk; and - External authorities: Regulators may restrict how new technologies may be designed and implemented due to more circumspect approaches to innovation or shortages in technical expertise.
 They may also develop frameworks which could constrain innovation or are not harmonised across jurisdictions.

-Investment banks have complex legacy IT infrastructures that can exacerbate cybersecurity risks and are increasingly costly to maintain and secure.
+Banks have complex legacy IT infrastructures that can exacerbate cybersecurity risks and are increasingly costly to maintain and secure.
 However, rather than increasing the risk, innovative technologies could help solve some of these challenges, by enabling organisations to re-configure their technology with security and resilience in mind.